WebCraft Dev logoWebCraftDev

 Very likely a template-based site sold in batches of 50, no customization, no real SEO optimization.
 The provider profitable at 800 EUR cannot afford to spend 20 hours optimizing your Schema.org and your GBP.

-The number one strategic mistake: under-investing in bookings
+The number one strategic mistake: under-investing in direct bookings

 I close on this point because it justifies every euro invested.

-The calculation most restaurant operators make: "A 1,200 EUR site is enough, I do not need more."
+The calculation most restaurant operators make: "A 1,200 EUR site is enough, and I let marketplaces handle my bookings because it is free."

-Versus a 4,000 EUR site with integrated Zenchef: 99 EUR/month Zenchef subscription, so 1,188 EUR/year.
+Versus a 4,000 EUR site with integrated Riziva at 89 EUR/month: 1,068 EUR per year of platform cost, regardless of whether you do 100 or 2,000 monthly bookings.
 The site pays back in less than 3 months on commission savings alone.
+And you keep total ownership of your customer data.

 The real cost is not the price of the site.
-It is the price of everything you leave to platforms because your site is not up to par.
+It is the price of everything you leave to marketplaces because your site is not equipped with a no-commission management platform.

 Next steps: how to launch your restaurant website project